azurecitadel/azurecitadel/content/arc/servers/hack/monitor.md

 Screen share with your proctor to show that you achieved:

-1. Azure Monitoring Agent (AMA) is reporting to your new Log Analytics Workspace
+1. Azure Monitor Agent (AMA) is reporting heartbeat to your Log Analytics workspace
-1. Data Collection Rules are applied and data is being gathered from the Azure arc connected machines
+1. Data Collection Rules are defined and associated correctly with the resources
+1. Data is being gathered from the Azure Arc-enabled machines
 1. Open Azure Security Center and view the Secure Score for your Azure arc connected machine
 1. From Azure Sentinel, view collected events from your Azure Arc connected machine